-- 1. The BCSSA, in accordance with Bylaw 2.2, has three (3) classes of membership within the organization:
+- 1. The BCSSA, in accordance with By-Law 2.2, has three (3) classes of membership within the organization:

 - a.
 Member Clubs;

 - b.
 Individual Members;

 - c.
 Honorary Members.

 - 2. Individual members register in the following categories:

-Categories Criteria Elite All ISU Junior or Senior skaters who compete in sanctioned competitions Competitive 1 All L2T, T2T and Active for Life skaters who want to compete in a sanctioned competition Competitive 2 All Active Start and Fundamental skaters who want to compete in a sanctioned competition Participant Any skater who participates in practices but DOES NOT COMPETE at competitions Associate Administrators, Coaches, Officials, Chaperones and all parents and volunteers who help with ongoing club activities and who do not participate as a skating member Introductory Anyone who takes part in a club organized learn to skate program that introduces the participants to speed skating (maximum 10 sessions) An Introductory member DOES NOT COMPETE at any level of competition Special Event Anyone who takes part in a "One Time" club activity excluding sanctioned competitions
+Categories Criteria Elite A skater who competes in International and/or domestic National competitions including but not limited to those events identified on the Speed Skating Canada website.
+Competitive All L2T, T2T and Active for Life skaters who want to compete in any other SSC or Branch sanctioned competition.
+Participant Any skater who participates in practices but DOES NOT COMPETE at competitions Associate Administrators, Coaches, Officials, Chaperones and all parents and volunteers who help with ongoing club activities and who do not participate as a skating member Introductory A NEW speed skater taking part in a "learn to skate" program (maximum 10 sessions either weekly or consecutively).
+An introductory skater may compete in one home ice sanctioned event.
+Special Event Anyone who takes part in a "One Time" club activity excluding sanctioned competitions.
+A special event volunteer is anyone who helps "one time" only at any club event.